 Rock bands opened doors for me

 In 2001 I began to interview bands, singers and musicians as a field producer for a 30 minute weekly music show which aired on CNN called The Music Room.
 This not only gave me interesting stories to produce, but also gave me extreme confidence in my interviewing skills.
 I was able to sit across from some of the most legendary bands and singers of all time and have conversations about their lives and history.

 Years of producing feature content for major sporting events broadened my production skills and helped me learn to produce and follow stories in the field as they happened.
 High-end sports production helped sharpen my skills in post-production as well as working with on-air talent during live broadcasts.

 I always love to work on large production with full camera crews and editors, but sometimes budgets and logistics don’t offer the luxury of bringing along large production crews.
 I have learned to adapt and have traveled around the world producing content on my own from start to finish.

 In my opinion, rock bands, athletes and celebrities are cool, but they very rarely have the answers to real problems.
 Over the past few years I have really been interested in innovative ideas and how the good ones can help save the planet we live on.
 I have been able to work up-close and personal with some world-renowned innovators and document some of the most important projects of my lifetime.

 Film has been my journal through it all

 For me, I look at one of my photographs and remember everything that was going on at that moment.
-The sounds, the smell, the temperature and everything else I was feeling at that exact moment.
+The sounds, the smell, the temperature and everything else I was feeling at that exact fraction of a second.
 Film has been my journal through it all and this is why I still carry my camera everywhere I go.